Are your book sales limping along? Are they on the light side? Would you like to increase them?

 Sounds good—what does it mean?
 That means being clear on the specific goals you want to achieve and then determine the specific activities necessary to attain those goals.
 If it’s selling more books–yes!–then start there.

 Will rejection happen?

-- Separate what you “do” in your role –author– from who you “are” as a human being—i.e. self-worth and self-esteem.
+- Separate what you “do” in your role –author– from who you “are” as a human being—i.e., your self-worth and self-esteem.
 Regardless of whether or not someone chooses your solution—you are still the same human being…..creative, dependable, funny, generous, etc.

-- Use a sales process that is focused on continually adding value and is all about the other party, which is something many talk about but few implement.
+- Use a sales process that is focused on continually adding value and is all about the other party, which is something many talks about, but few implement.
 This is where relationship selling surfaces.
-Yes, it focuses on Relationships, Engaging, Leveling, Asking, Tailoring and Endorsing.
+Yes, it focuses on Relationships, Engaging, Leveling, Asking, Tailoring, and Endorsing.
 It’s all about creating trust and credibility so you can quickly clarify, qualify and move forward.

 Relationships are built on trust and credibility—with yourself and others.